carlbarrdahl/hybrid-pagerank-ie/docs/grant.md

-### $5,000 Grant Allocation: OSS Presentation Graph
+### Grant counterfactual

-Source: `examples/grant.ts`.
-This scenario allocates a $5,000 pool over the OSS presentation graph using the hybrid PageRank evaluator (α=0.55).
-It also reports a counterfactual where the grant outcome is removed to show how much of each agent's payout is attributable to the grant channel.

-Run:
+A $200k grant landed for the core library and data pipeline.
+How much did that shift contributor payouts?

+What you’ll do
+- Compute the baseline payouts (α=0.55)
+- Remove only the grant edges
+- Compare Δ to see attribution of the grant channel

+Run it
 ```bash
 bun run examples/grant.ts
 ```